-Do we still need to provide immunization information by January 4, 2021?
+Did I still need to provide immunization information by January 4, 2021?

-No, given that the spring semester will be online, if you are not on campus this does not apply.
 For details and updates, as well as information about flu vaccinations, please refer to HUHS Immunization Compliance Information.

 Will there be COVID testing available for GSD students living off-campus and learning remotely?

 UPDATE: Beginning May 29, the frequency of testing for anyone residing in undergraduate on-campus housing will be reduced from three times per week to twice per week (on nonconsecutive days).
 All others who are authorized to come to campus for work or academic activities will be required to submit a test once per week.

 As of September 2, 2020, Harvard University’s testing program is currently only open to individuals who live in on-campus housing or who have to be on campus for more than 4 hours per week.
 Visit the COVID-19 Testing and Tracing resource page for updates.

 Please also see HUSHP (COVID-19) Health Insurance FAQs for further information.
 If your question is not directly addressed by their responses, there is contact information at the end of the FAQs.

 Also, The city of Cambridge began offering free, daily COVID-19 testing with expanded locations at the beginning of November 2020 for residents.
 Please refer to their website for details.

 Will the university provide COVID-19 vaccinations?